Manuel-Kehl/BlackSimpleExtended/README.md

 C R E D I T S
 -------------
-Template has been made by Tristar Web Design (http://www.tristarwebdesign.co.uk) and fully integrated with GetSimple by Artur Główczyński aka Artix (www.artglow.me).
+The original Template has been made by Tristar Web Design (http://www.tristarwebdesign.co.uk) and fully integrated with GetSimple by Artur Główczyński aka Artix (www.artglow.me).
 Further modifications including the proper integration of the "Child Menu" plugin for GetSimple have been made by Manuel Kehl aka mank319 (manuel-kehl.de).